lure23/ESP32-WSL/README.md

 Read the instructions at the [project website](https://github.com/dorssel/usbipd-win) (GitHub).

->The author installed this using `winget` but you may decide to download the installer directly.
-Version 4.0.0.

 With the `usbipd` service installed, we can grab the development board on the Windows side.